-Step 3: Use a heat protectant spray
+Step 3: Use a heat protectant spray to protect against damage

 So finally, here comes the process.
 This step is very important not just when using a flat iron, but for any time you use any heat treatment on your hair (be it a flat iron, hair dryer, curling iron etc).